lucianohgo/lucianohgo.com/content/posts/everything-is-a-process.md

 ---
-title: 'Everything is a process.
-A takeaway from High Output Management'
+title: 'Everything is a Process: A Takeaway from High Output Management'
-date: '2020-05-31'
+date: '2020-06-01'
 description: 'High output management by Andrew S. Grove is one of the best books ever written on management. '
 cover: 'https://lucianohgo.com/images/snail-slow.jpg'
 coverAlt: 'Book cover of High Output Management by Andrew S. Grove'